lelkouss/power-outages-analysis/README.md

 - ### Data Cleaning:
 1. We first checked all of our columns that we intended on using during the analysis for NaN values.
 We found that OUTAGE.DURATION annd CUSTOMERS.AFFECTED both had columns that contained NaN values.
 We decided to drop instead of imputing so that our data would not be skewed.
 2. We dropped any rows containing NaN values for the two columns identified as containing those values.
+3. We remaned columns to easier to use/read names.

   Below is the head of the cleaned data: